amgoncalves/sassy-twitter/README.md

 - [x] Do load testing using the payload file.
 Note: the payload file can only be as large as 3MB. done by Shuai
 - [x] Set Redis cache service both in local and Heroku by Si
 - [x] Implemented caching the timeline in Redis by Si
+- [x] Debugging codeship and Heroku deployment done by Alyssa
+- [x] Cleaned up layout for manual testing done by Alyssa
+- [x] Site-wide Bootstrap, templates, and CSS done by Alyssa
 - [ ] Clean up the directory, update repo and submit.

 ## Documentation